Life’s too short to constantly stress about food.

-- Deciding what to eat feels like choosing between either feeling guilty or deprived.
+- Deciding what to eat feels like choosing between feeling either guilty or deprived.

 - I’m goal-oriented and kick butt in other areas of my life — and it’s driving me crazy that my relationship with food is an energy suck.

 - Something needs to change.
-But I can’t stand the idea of another damn grilled chicken salad (or whatever “safe” foods).
+I can’t stand the idea of another damn grilled chicken salad (or whatever “safe” foods).

 - Beating myself up about food makes me feel disconnected from life.
 This is not how I want to live.